Bot736382/ComputerVisionForMaritime/README.md

 # ComputerVisionForMaritime
+This repo is a culmination of all the learnings that have been taken from the specially designed learning course.
+It will be using YoloV9 to carry out a bunch of processes and adapt it to maritime uses.

 ## Installation

 This is a more customised installation compared to the installation mentioned on YoloV9's official github repo.